 What Does the PlayStation 5 Look Like?

-Sony finally debuted their new system during the official PS5 reveal and showed off what the console itself would look like.
+Sony finally debuted their new system during the official PS5 reveal in June.
+It’s fair to say reactions were… mixed.
 It looks unlike anything the company has released over the years, with a predominantly white casing and internal black chassis.
 It matches the new DualSense Controller, and its monochromatic form has a very space-age, futuristic look to it that sets it apart from the Xbox Series X.

 What We Know About the PS5 Specs

-Sony has also confirmed previous rumors that the PS5 will support 8K gaming, for a dose of some ridiculously high visual fidelity, resulting in more detailed textures and even more photorealistic gaming.
-Supporting these visuals will be a new solid-state drive (SSD) to handle the console’s storage.
-All of which means faster load times, nearly 20 times more than what the PS4 currently utilizes.
+The PS5 will also support 8K gaming, for a dose of some ridiculously high visual fidelity, resulting in more detailed textures and even more photorealistic gaming.
+Supporting these visuals will be a new 825GB solid-state drive (SSD) with a 5.5 GB/s read speed solid-state drive to handle all the storage.
+This will go a long way towards fast load times, which the Devil May Cry developers describe as “seriously, Crazy fast.”

-It’s entirely possible game installs could go by much quicker and larger games could be accommodated in the future.
-Unfortunately, specific specs beyond the mention of an 8-core AMD chipset and SSD have yet to be confirmed.
-In short, Sony is saving some of its biggest hardware internal reveals for a later date.
+It’s entirely possible game installs could go by much quicker and even larger games could be accommodated in the future.

 A new DualSense controller will ship with the PS5 instead of the mainstay DualShock series controller players are used to.
 Compared to the best PS4 controllers, the new DualSense controller was created with the goal of deepening “the feeling of immersion when you play games.”
 It will introduce haptic feedback as a replacement to classic rumble technology, and it will also feature a new set of buttons called “adaptive triggers.”